kryty8/About-Me/Read_about_me.md

 ### Hello Everyone!

-My name is Krzysztof but you can call me Kris 😎 <br />
+My name is Krzysztof but you can call me Kris 😎

 Currently im a student from Poznan University of Technology, my field of education is electronic and telecomunication.